Anas2024/DeltaLakeMinio/README.md

    accessKey: 'Your Minio Access Key'
    secretKey: 'Your Minio secret key'

-4. Build the Docker image: docker build -t deltaLakeMinio .
+4. Build the Docker image: docker build -t deltalakeminio .
    Note: We have provided a Dockerfile for building the Docker image

-5. Run the Docker container: docker run --rm -p 8080:8080 -it deltaLakeMinio:latest
+5. Run the Docker container: docker run --rm -p 8080:8080 -it deltalakeminio:latest

 6. Access the Swagger UI by navigating to http://localhost:8080/swagger-ui/index.html